ZanzyTHEbar/EasyNetworkManager/README.md

 To use the provided wifi manager html page you need to move the `wifimanager.html` file into a `data` folder in the root of your `pio` project.

-Project_Config::NewConfig_t newConfig; // this creates a new object of your config struct.

 > **Warning**: It is **required** to add a build flag to your setup for the code to function properly.

 For `platformio`